connormcole/Covid_Research_Project/README.md

 After cleaning the data, we will connect AWS RDS to a local PostgresSQL server using SQLAlchemy, joining the data with a Postgres query and connecting Postgres to our Machine Learning Model.

 ## Machine learning
 We will be using a regression supervised learning by using positive test data and link each state with their mandate laws, in order to try and predict future spikes in covid cases.
-We will use the sklearn.linear_model, and LinearRegression tools.

 ## Dashboard
 We will be using tableau to create an interactive map, and some graphs that display our data.